Animadversio/Animadversio.github.io/_academic_notes/Semantics-Vision-Task.md

 ## Keypoint Detector

-What is a good Keypoint Detector?
+To do matching and recognition, what is a good Keypoint Detector?

 * Superpixel is not a good candidate
   * Shape, boundary, change too much, not invariant across scene.
-*